Subsurface-mobile USER MANUAL

 10. Viewing the dive location on Google Maps

 In the Details View, the Action Bar at the bottom has a GPS pin on the left hand side.
 Tap that pin and the dive site is shown in Google Maps.
-Close Google Maps by using the Android Back button.
+Close Google Maps by using the Android Back button or tapping on the Subsurface-mobile link in the top left corner on iOS.

 11. Dive log management